 Mayor Kevin L. Faulconer

 Protecting the health of all San Diegans is our top priority.
-The City of San Diego is taking measures in consultation with and at the direction of, County public health officials to help prevent the spread of the Coronavirus, also known as COVID-19.
+The City of San Diego is taking measures in consultation with, and at the direction of, County public health officials to help prevent the spread of the Coronavirus, also known as COVID-19.

 The U.S. Centers for Disease Control and Prevention (CDC) is emphasizing that while the current COVID-19 poses a potentially serious public health threat, the risk to individuals is dependent on exposure.
-For the general population in San Diego, the risk of infection of COVID-19 is currently low.

 Most common symptoms include: